NeuzaSousa/instagram/README.md

 - The animation to the left is not working

-- The login is not working
+- The login is not working (I said in one of the git commits it is kind of working but what I meant was it was doing something)

 ### I had a lot of fun doing this project, I hope you like it